Exceptions

 How we use exceptions?

-When it comes to handling exceptions, DotKernel API relies on the usage of easy-to-understand, problem-specific exceptions.
+When it comes to handling exceptions, Dotkernel API relies on the usage of easy-to-understand, problem-specific exceptions.

 Out-of-the-box we provide the following custom exceptions: